Sbozzolo/Jhuki/README.md

 simulations for the `Einstein Toolkit` (or Cactus-based codes).

 > :warning: This package is currently under development.
 It may be full of bugs,
 >           and its interfaces might change without notice.
+It is also highly
+>           opinionated.

 ## Features